Going From Physician Assistant to Medical Doctor

 - His thought that he can always do more later even if he does the PA route

-Mark's PA journey and his switch to medical school route:
+Mark’s PA journey and his switch to becoming a doctor

 - Working as a PA in pediatric transplant surgery at the Children’s Hospital in Pittsburgh

-- Having the desire to fully accept the challenges and disappointments and to be recognized for the services he was providing
+- Having the desire to be recognized for the services he was providing

 - Contacting the schools and scheduling his interviews

-- Getting his acceptance in Lake Erie College so he canceled his other interviews
+- Getting his acceptance in Lake Erie College and canceling his other interviews

 - Full autonomy as a physician